KEVIN-VN642/Object-Detection-with-Yolo3-model-and-impacts-of-imbalance-and-few-shot-on-model-s-performance/README.md

 - Model prediction
 - Detailed implementation

 I also researched the impacts of class imbalance and few-shot learning (training model with limited samples) on model performance.
-This project is final thesis of my master degree in University of Glasgow.
+This project is my master post-graduate thesis at University of Glasgow.

 ## 2.